Demi-urge/menace_sandbox/docs/module_synergy_grapher.md

 )
 ```

+The optional `embedding_threshold` parameter controls the minimum cosine
+similarity between module docstrings required before an embedding edge is
+added to the graph.

 Use the :meth:`save` method to serialise the graph in JSON or pickle format:

 ```python
 graph = grapher.build_graph(".")
 grapher.save(graph, format="pickle")
 ```

+## Data Sources

+Edges combine four heuristics:

+* **Imports and shared dependencies** – direct imports and overlap in imported
+  modules derived from the static import graph.
+* **Shared identifiers** – Jaccard similarity of variable, function and class
+  names extracted from each module's AST.
+* **Workflow co-occurrence** – pairs of modules that appear together in
+  `workflows.db` or in historical synergy records.
+* **Docstring embeddings** – cosine similarity of module docstring embeddings
+  stored in `sandbox_data/module_doc_embeddings.*`.

+## Limitations

+* Only static imports are analysed; dynamic or runtime imports are ignored.
+* Embedding generation relies on optional `sentence_transformers` models and may
+  be slow or unavailable in minimal environments.
+* Co-occurrence signals require populated `workflows.db` or
+  `synergy_history.db`; if these databases are absent the corresponding weights
+  are zero.